gearman/gearman.github.io/examples/reverse/index.md

 job to be processed and the results returned.
 If there are no workers available the process will block until one shows up.
 You can check out this behaviour by starting the client, waiting a few moments, and then starting the worker.

+## Different Languages

+Try turning up the Go worker and then run the Python client.
+Or the Nodejs worker and then the PHP client -- you'll find that every language, through gearmand, can easily talk to one another.